cvega/githubapp-token-refresh/README.md

 [oauth_applications.rb#L31](https://github.com/octokit/octokit.rb/blob/4ab6bb3f5e5a5a5400f21cc7b915a43e3883afc8/lib/octokit/client/oauth_applications.rb#L31)

-## Octokit.rb (example.rb)
+## GitHub & Octokit.rb (example.rb)

 The security and overall cost (seat costs, time spent configuring service accounts) and benefits are fairly hard to deny but aren't entirely free either because changes to code are required.
 In this example I try to minimize the required code needed for a fully automated working example.
+It's not too far off from using Octokit.rb with a PAT.

 Using a tool like Octokit.rb enables users to keep tokens fresh with minimal amounts of code.
 In the example below, a single request to the `org_repos` endpoint gets made once every 15 minutes.
 We let the script run for over an hour to show the behavior.